cyber4paleo/cyber4paleo.github.io/README.md

 git merge add_pages
 git status
 git add --all
-git commit -m "Edits to our groups' sections, the Group_Wonder pages.
-Added pages for Banana and Mango integration." git push
+git commit -m "Edits to our groups' sections, the Group_Wonder pages." git push
 ```

-And now you're on the web.
+Maybe a more descriptive commit message, but regardless, you're on the web!

 <a name="footnote1">1</a>: For more on branching and merging you can check this [git tutorial](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).